Doug's 1998 BMW 328is

 The engine oil analysis is tracking what appears to be thrust bearing wear so it's anyone's guess as to how much more service I'll get from the engine.
 I'll be overjoyed if it hits the 300K mark which, at my current rate of mile munching, should be in about three years.
 My hope, however, is that I'll retire the vehicle from routine service before that which will allow me to rebuild the engine at my leisure and finally give this hard working lady a long-deserved rest.

-The average annual maintenance cost over the fourteen year service history is $3500, but the average over the most recent five years is $5500.
+The average annual maintenance cost over the first 14 years of ownership is $3500, but the average over the most recent five years is $5500.
 In my opinion the latter figure realistically reflects the cost to maintain an old BMW driven 20000 miles a year because the first four years of free scheduled maintenance skew the numbers.

 - With the possible exception of the 1M (which was produced in such limited numbers as to be considered unobtainable), I don't like any of the new BMWs.
 Too much complexity (who needs turbos when the normally aspirated S54 produces 330HP?), lower end-user serviceability (no dipsticks, no drain plugs, have to connect the factory diagnostic equipment merely to change the battery, etc.) and too many quality problems (high pressure fuel pumps, anyone?).
 I want a technologically simple, normally aspirated, relatively lightweight, high performance vehicle.
-Too much to ask of BMW these days, I guess.
+That is apparently too much to ask of BMW these days.

 - I don't exactly want to drop another $25K on a $50K BMW to make the payments reasonable.
-And please do not suggest leasing to me.
-I have no interest in that "rent-a-car" scam that does nothing but make the bankers and automakers wealthy.
+I see no point in leasing vehicles either.

 - I like having no fixed car payment.
 Given the relationship of maintenance costs to mileage and the fact that we are still in a very fragile economy, it's nice to know that if I stop commuting for any reason my maintenance costs drop to near zero.
 A bank would want their payment regardless of my personal circumstances.